eProsima/Fast-DDS-monitor/docs/rst/ros/galactic/galactic.rst

 Alias
 ^^^^^

-Participants in ROS 2 are named :code:`\ ` by default.
+Participants in ROS 2 are named :code:`/ ` by default.
 In order to differentiate them one could change the alias of the Participant (see :ref:`change_alias`).
 The :code:`talker` would be the one with one writer, and the :code:`listener` the one with a reader.